Fort Drum officials discuss bald eagle protection with Falcon Brigade

 |0

-This work, Fort Drum officials discuss bald eagle protection with Falcon Brigade [Image 3 of 3], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum officials discuss bald eagle protection with Falcon Brigade, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT